Breus/json-masker/README.md

 ## JDK Compatibility

-The `json-masker` baseline JDK requirement is JDK 17.
-However, we might consider releasing a version which lowers this requirement to JDK 11, when requested.
+From version 1.1 onwards, the `json-masker` artifact became a multi-release JAR (MRJAR) supporting both JDK 11 and JDK 17 simultaneously, so **the minimum JDK requirement is JDK 11**.

 ## Usage examples